-Page No ltem No
+Page No Item No

-73- 5a 85 19/01225/FUL
+73- 85 5a 19/01225/FUL

-00 The Traffic Group Limited, White Lion House , Gloucester Road
+The Traffic Group Limited, White Lion House , Gloucester Road

 Late representations have been submitted by resident - please see attached letter

-86- 5b 92 20/00175/FUL
+86- 92 5b 20/00175/FUL

 Tretower, 28 Langley Road, Winchcombe

 Late representations have been submitted by the applicant setting out that their proposed extension has been designed to replicate a nearby neighbouring scheme, 'Green Hyde', which was granted permission earlier this year.
 The permitted plans (reference 19/00864/FUL) have been submitted for comparison purposes.

-Item 5a - 19/01225/FUL - The Traffic Group Limited, White Lion House, Gloucester Road - letter of representation
+Item 5a - 19/01225/FUL - The Traffic Group Limited, White Lion House, Gloucester Road letter of representation

-FOR THE ATTENTION OF TBC PLANNING COMMITTEE MEETING 19 MAY 2020
+FOR THE ATTENTION OF TRO PLANNING COMMITTEE

-RE: PLANNING APPLICATION 19/01225/FUL THE TRAFFIC GROUP STAVERTON

-As the occupier and the second second second, directly opposite the planned development, I have already submitted my objections to the above application, together with photographs and OS plans of the site.

-On being directed this morning to the Report submitted to the Committee by the Planning Officer, Example 1, there are just a few points I would like to clarify:

-1. Site Plan:

-I provided a site plan consistent with Ordinance Survey data.
-Superimposing the architect's plan on top of this information, clearly shows that the location of the current and proposed structures are incorrect in the architect's plans, despite Security assurances to the contrary.
+MEETING 19 MAY 2020 RE: PLANNING APPLICATION 19/01225/FUL THE TRAFFIC GROUP STAVERTON As the occupier development, I have already submitted my objections to the above application, together with photographs and OS plans of the site.
+On being directed this morning to the Report submitted to the Committee by the Planning Officer, there are just a few points I would like to clarify: 1.
+Site Plan: I provided a site plan consistent with Ordinance Survey data.
+Superimposing the architect's plan on top of this information, clearly shows that the location of the current and proposed structures are incorrect in the architect's plans, despite assurances to the contrary.
 This information can be verified by any competent GIS Officer/ GIS Professional working at the Council within a matter of minutes.
 However, drawing the plans the way the architect has could have been done to ensure that the proposed development appears to be greater than 20m distance from the property boundary of Bay Tree House and Silver Fern.
 When it is drawn accurately, it is quite clear that the development will be less than 20m from both property boundaries.

-2. Overlooking 7.10

-the impact on amenity that would arise from the proposed application'.

-I invited Construction, in an email, a telephone conversation and in my letter of objection to visit my property to see the impact it would have on my property.
+2. Overlooking 7.10 stresses that officers 'have visited the site and carefully considered the impact on amenity that would arise from the proposed application'.
+I invited , in an email, a telephone conversation and in my letter of objection to visit my property to see the impact it would have on my property.
 His assessment was made without coming onto my land, which lies on a much lower level that the proposed extension, and without seeing the impact views of my house and garden from the new second floor and side elevation windows of the new development.
 The photographs I enclosed do not do true justice to this impact.
 There will be no privacy from these new windows, simply uninterrupted views of my private space.
 Any views the present building have will be significantly greater if the building is extended.
-Had Constant come here he would have seen that.

-3. Highway Safety:

-In all of the listed objections to the development from people who have lived in the area for many years, one major concern sector has sky junction.
+Had come here he would have seen that.
+3. Highway Safety: In all of the listed objections to the development from people who have lived in the area for many years, one major concern has sky junction.
 In this Report it is stated that GCC Highways had made no objection to the application except that a secure cycle path/plan should be implemented, and there were no objections re highway safety.
-However, there is no evidence/ documentation of their response in the documents re this application on the Planning Portal.
+However, there is no evidence/documentation of their response in the documents re this application on the Planning Portal.